SecretFoundation/docs/docs/node-guides/full-node-docker.md

       - "9091:9091"
 ```

+* Note that the device paths (`/dev/sgx/provision` and `/dev/sgx/enclave`) should correspond to the devices that exist on the host.

+* If you wish to run a secret node without the aesmd container it is possible to map the volume `- /tmp/aesmd:/var/run/aesmd` to the host instead (by default this will be in `/var/run/aesmd` on the host)

-NOTE: If you want to persist the node beyond a reboot, change the paths
+* If you want to persist the node beyond a reboot, change the paths

 ```
       - /tmp/.secretd:/root/.secretd